-Human Rights Watch (HRW), 'When I Picture My Future, I See Nothing': Barriers to Education for Syrian Refugee Children in Turkey, November 2015, pp. 54-56 people fleeing from the conflict and curfew areas.
+490 Human Rights Watch (HRW), 'When I Picture My Future, I See Nothing': Barriers to Education for Syrian Refugee Children in Turkey, November 2015, pp. 54-56 areas under curfew but also indirectly in other districts, as a domino effect due to the arrival of people fleeing from the conflict and curfew areas.
 The access to education becomes a serious problem for the dozens of thousands of children who have fled from their homes and are displaced in other areas that cannot accommodate all the displaced pupils into existing facilities".
-350
+493

-&lt;sup>348International Federation for Human Rights (FIDH), Submission To The Committee On The Elimination Of Discrimination Against Women, 64th Session - 4/22 July 2016, by the Human Rights Association (IHD) And FIDH, June 2016, p.
+491International Federation for Human Rights (FIDH), Submission To The Committee On The Elimination Of Discrimination Against Women, 64th Session - 4/22 July 2016, by the Human Rights Association (IHD) And FIDH, June 2016, p.
 5

-European Commission, Turkey 2015 Report [SWD(2015) 216 final], 10 November 2015, p.32
+492 European Commission, Turkey 2015 Report [SWD(2015) 216 final], 10 November 2015, p.32

 The Guardian reported in an April 2016 article with regards to the situation in Southeast Turkey that "Due to the violence in urban centres across the region, numerous school buildings have been shut down or turned into military headquarters or, due to pressure from Kurdish militants to boycott Turkish-language education, tens of thousands of children have been deprived of schooling.
 Parents and teachers in Sur say that those children who do still attend classes are often unable to concentrate, and that report cards do not reflect academic success".
-351
+494

 In an article dating September 2016 the Guardian reported on the effects of the July coup on the education system that "As more than 18 million children began the new term after the summer break, the president of the Istanbul teachers' union, Huseyin Ozev, said there were fears the academic year would begin in chaos because of huge staff shortages.
 Ozev said children's education could suffer if inexperienced teachers have to step in to fill the staffing shortages.
 "It is believed that this school year will take place in general chaos, as there are 40,000 to 50,000 vacancies and no preparation on the side of the ministry of education," he said".
-"352 d.
-Access to health